dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/identity-resolution.md

 - Only property values that have actually changed are updated in the database.
 - Two database round-trips are made.

 EF Core has some helpers for transferring property values like this.
-For example, <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyValues.SetValues%2A?displayProperty=nameWithType> will copy all the values from the given object and set them on the tracked object:
+For example, <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyValues.SetValues*?displayProperty=nameWithType> will copy all the values from the given object and set them on the tracked object:

 <!--
     public static void UpdateFromHttpPost3(Blog blog)